Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying line containing the pattern
+Displaying all the lines in the file